OSGeo/PROJ/docs/source/usage/quickstart.rst

 If called as above :program:`proj` will be in interactive mode, letting you type the input data manually and getting a response presented on screen.
-:program:`proj` works as any UNIX filter though, which means that you can also pipe data to the utility, for instance by using the :program:`echo` command:
+:program:`proj` works as any UNIX filter though, which means that you can also pipe data to the utility, for instance by using the ``echo`` command:

 ::